Cordless Phone Rating Sources

 Our AssessmentStewart Wolpin names the Panasonic KX-TGE272S two-handset bundle as "the best premium cordless phone extension system, based on performance, features and price."
 The article indicates at least some hands-on testing was done, but that's not detailed.
 Other cordless phones were considered for the honor, but only two other models are named.

 by Contributors to HSN.com

-Our AssessmentHome Shopping Network (HSN) hosts reviews by users of a handful of cordless phone models, with more than a hundred users weighing in on some models.
+Our AssessmentHome Shopping Network (HSN) hosts reviews by users of a handful of cordless phones.
+Most models get only a handful of reviews, but some get dozens and a couple more than a hundred.
 Reviews of particular models can sometimes be difficult to find, as actual model numbers aren't visible until you drill down into product detail pages.
-Several cordless phones are listed by editors as "customer picks," but many of these don't amass much more than a few reviews.
+Several cordless phones are listed by editors as "customer picks," but the basis of that selection isn't clear.

 by Contributors to NewEgg.com

 Our AssessmentNewegg.com is an online retailer of electronic goods listing dozens of cordless phones and corded/cordless combinations.
 The user ratings include helpful pros-and-cons lists for each product, but most have less than 10 write-ups and many aren't reviewed at all.